-The Amazing Spider-Man 2 is an insult to the old comic book lover in me, the guy who grew up collecting action figures.
-I wanted Spider-Man to become real.
-Something more than another movie with pop songs in the credits, another sell-out.
+The movie is an insult to the old comic book reader in me, the guy who grew up collecting action figures.
+I wanted Spider-Man to become real, something more than another crowdpleaser, another sell-out.
 Maybe the joke’s on me.
 Didn’t comics once belong to an elite class of nerds, the kids who got bullied, like Peter Parker himself?

-There are more rapid body transformations for you to look forward to.
-The injectable serums that create these transformations always seem to be available through top-secret clearance codes.
-They always go horribly wrong, and they always create super-villains.
+There are more rapid body transformations — a favorite in new Marvel movies.
+The injectable serums that create these transformations always seem to be available via hidden chambers and top-secret clearance codes, and they always go horribly wrong.

-Almost as an afterthought, moments away from the credits, Paul Giamatti yells in his Rhino suit.
-He’s in the film just long enough to shout his villain name (“I’m Rhino!”) in broad daylight before charging horn-first into a fast-paced, convoluted trainwreck of a finale — one that doesn’t come quickly enough.
+Almost as an afterthought, moments away from the credits, Paul Giamatti yells in his ridiculous Rhino suit.
+He’s in the film long enough to shout his villain name (“I’m Rhino!”) in broad daylight before charging horn-first into a convoluted trainwreck of a finale — one that doesn’t come quickly enough.